 Exploring Canada for free

-Our biggest canada road trip expenses – both the inevitable and avoidable
+Our biggest road trips expenses in Canada – both the inevitable and avoidable

 One thing that definitely did save us a bunch of money though was having a 10lb (4.4kg) re-fillable propane tank (similar to this one) to power our two-burner stove.
 The initial purchase may not have been cheap, but we used it the whole summer and paid less $10 total to refill it!